Today is a good day to share a healthy brown scones recipe ^_^

 Directions:

 - Start by measuring your dry ingredients into a large bowl (flours, yeast & salt) and combine them.
-Then measure the vegetable oil, honey, vanilla bean paste & beaten egg and add them into the dry ingredients.
+Then measure the vegetable oil, honey, vanilla bean paste & one beaten egg and add them into the dry ingredients.

 - When your dough is doubled in size; punch down the dough and then on a lightly floured surface, start kneading the dough.
 Knead for about 5 to 10 minutes, until your dough is soft and firm.
 Add your sultanas by kneading them into your dough for about a minute.